 -

 Historically, the development of base 10 blocks can be traced back to the work of various mathematicians and educators who recognized the importance of concrete manipulatives in learning mathematics.
 Zoltán Dienes, a Hungarian mathematician, is widely credited with popularizing their use in education.
-Dienes believed that learning should be an active process, involving exploration, discovery, and the use of materials that appeal to multiple senses.
+That's why dienes believed that learning should be an active process, involving exploration, discovery, and the use of materials that appeal to multiple senses.
 His multi-base arithmetic blocks, the predecessor to modern base 10 blocks, were designed to help students understand not only base 10 but also other number bases, fostering a deeper understanding of the underlying principles of number systems.

 Trends and Latest Developments

 Another trend is the integration of base 10 blocks with other educational resources and teaching strategies.
-For example, some teachers use base 10 blocks in conjunction with number lines, place value charts, and other visual aids to provide a more comprehensive and multi-sensory learning experience.
+Now, for example, some teachers use base 10 blocks in conjunction with number lines, place value charts, and other visual aids to provide a more comprehensive and multi-sensory learning experience.
 Others incorporate base 10 blocks into problem-solving activities and games to make learning more engaging and fun.

 Data from educational research consistently supports the effectiveness of base 10 blocks.
-Studies have shown that students who use base 10 blocks in their mathematics lessons perform better on standardized tests and have a more positive attitude towards mathematics.
+Plus, studies have shown that students who use base 10 blocks in their mathematics lessons perform better on standardized tests and have a more positive attitude towards mathematics.
 They are also more likely to develop a strong foundation in place value, which is essential for success in higher-level mathematics courses.

 Professionally, educators are increasingly emphasizing the importance of incorporating manipulatives into the curriculum.
 Teacher training programs often include instruction on how to use base 10 blocks effectively, and many schools are investing in sets of blocks for their classrooms.
 This reflects a growing recognition that concrete manipulatives are not just a supplement to traditional instruction but an essential component of effective mathematics education.